No credit given for work determined to be created in part or whole by ChatGPT or its equivalent artificial intelligence tool.

 Term Paper Citation Conventions (How to cite your references)

-Students in this class have permission to see a Writers’ Workshop consultant for all take-home exams.
+Students in this class have permission to see a Writers’ Workshop consultant for assistance on exams, and all written projects.

 Your "Class Project" consists of a focused term paper and a presentation on what you discovered / learned while working on the paper.
 It is recommended that you do your term paper and your class presentation on the same subject.